Weatherclasses.com

 1) European Copernicus project

-2) NASA GEOS.
-Also see this Goddard link.
-Information on the data assimilation of aerosol optical depth is in this article.
+2) NASA GEOS (2D).
+NASA GEOS (3D).
+Data assimilation of aerosol optical depth is in this article.

 • Teleconnection patterns